cyberhiker/compliance-docs/FedRAMP Mod Controls/FedRAMPModControls.md

 \(c) Generates audit records for the events defined in AU-2 d. with the content defined in AU-3.

-13.4 Security Assessment and Authorization (CA) {#security-assessment-and-authorization-ca .ListParagraph}
+13.4 Security Assessment and Authorization (CA)
 -----------------------------------------------

 ### CA-1 Certification, Authorization, Security Assessment Policy and Procedures (L) (M)